asier-izquierdo/craftceres/README.md

 #

 CraftCeres runs thanks to [PaperMC](https://github.com/PaperMC).<br>
+The map is generated and served with (Dynmap)[https://github.com/Dynmap].<br>
-The webpage uses the [minestat repository](https://github.com/FragLand/minestat) in order to ping the server for the status bar.
+The webpage uses [minestat](https://github.com/FragLand/minestat) to ping the server for the status bar.